wenqian-ye/Awesome-Spurious-Correlations/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)

-This repo is a collection of AWESOME things about Spurious Correlations, including papers, code, etc. Watch this repository for the latest updates and **feel free to raise pull requests if you find some interesting papers**!
+Here is a collection of research papers and the relevant valuable open-source resources for Spurious Correlations in Machine Learning.
+Watch this repository for the latest updates and **feel free to raise pull requests if you find some interesting papers**!

 Our survey paper on arxiv: [Spurious Correlations in Machine Learning: A Survey](https://arxiv.org/abs/2402.12715v1)